PJLab-ADG/Livox-Mapping/README.md

 ## Contact

 - If you have any questions, contact here please
-  - Send email to huangsiyuan@pjlab.org.cn or zhaoxudong@pjlab.org.cn
+  - Send email to shibotian@pjlab.org.cn [Preferred] or huangsiyuan@pjlab.org.cn.
-  - Report issues on GitHub.
+  - Report issues on GitHub [Preferred].
+  - For other coorperation possibilities, please contact shibotian@pjlab.org.cn [Preferred].